-Some borrowers like to just pay a little bit extra on all of their loans in order to get the paid off sooner.
+Some borrowers like to just pay a little bit extra on all of their loans to get them paid off sooner.
 While this approach is commendable, it isn’t the most efficient approach.

 The trick is to pay the minimum on all loans except for the highest interest rate loan.
 That loan gets every spare penny you have.
-One the highest interest rate loan has been paid off, the second highest rate loan gets attacked.
+Once the highest interest rate loan has been paid off, the second-highest rate loan gets attacked.
 With each loan that gets paid off, things get easier.

 One tool that can assist with repayment is student loan refinancing.
 When a loan gets refinanced, a new lender pays off one or more existing student loans.
 The borrower then repays the new lender according to new loan terms.
 Borrowers are often able to qualify for a lower interest rate because they now have degrees and jobs.
 They are much less of a credit risk than an unemployed college student.
 There are about 20 different lenders providing student loan refinancing services.

 Even if you can only lower the interest rates slightly or for a few loans, it is still a good idea to take the slight improvement.
 As your balances drop or credit score increases, it is possible to refinance for a second or third time to get even better rates.